arisGio/webpack/README.md

 tweek webpack.config.js & npm run build to see the result --> we get a js.map source file --> which you can use in the browser in SOURCES and help you debbug

+## Babel Loader

+we want to add some other loaders
+--> if you want your code to be BACKWARDS COMPATIBLE with older browsers and so on --> use BABEL or the Babel Loader

+npm i -D babel-loader @babel/core @babel/preset-env --> they should have been added to package.json

+then go to webpack.config.js and add one more rule about js files excluding files in the node_modules folder

+npm run build to make sure that after saving there are no errors